YuvalAnteby/Arkanoid/README.md

 * Javax Sound API: Used for handling the game's sound effects.

 ## Installation and Running

-There are two main ways to run the game:

-### Running from terminal/cmd
+Installing and running the game will depend on your operating system.
 Using the built-in terminal of macOS/ linux and built in cmd of windows you can follow these steps to easily run the game.

 #### macOS and linux

 <details>